rn1n3r/rn1n3r.github.com/_posts/2017-03-11-about-biophysics-2.md

 	The course itself focuses on modelling the diffusion of oxygen through different medium and in different geometry using differential equations and other mathematical tools.
 It's a little math heavy, and that does turn some people off too.
 But apart from the actual content, I think it's an important course because it teaches you how to approach problems in a systematic way (we are taught a "7 steps of problem solving").
 While critics say that it's a little ridiculous that we're **tested** on these steps, I think that teaching a general problem solving framework is a really good idea, and applying this technique to mathematical modelling problems helps place the techniques into a biophysical context.
 Oxygen transport might not be very important to most people, but learning to develop models to describe biophysical phenomena is a useful skill and feels like a major theme in many of our third year courses (see transport systems, biomechanics, math transforms).

     However, as I do like math more than most in my program, your mileage will definitely vary with this course.

-Full disclosure: I have done research with the professor of 3507.
+    **Full disclosure**: I have done research with the professor of 3507.